dfinke/ImportExcel/README.md

 Automate Excel with PowerShell without having Excel installed.
 Works on Windows, Linux and MAC.
 Creating Tables, Pivot Tables, Charts and much more just got a lot easier.

 ## Examples
-Check out [more than 100 examples](Examples/) on ways use this PowerShell Excel module.
+Check out [more than 100 examples](Examples/) on ways to make you more productive.

 # Basic Usage
 ## Installation